The difference between Wall Fans and Ceiling Fans

 Wall HVLS Fans

 These fans are installed on the walls, typically at a height that allows them to blow air horizontally across the floor or other specific areas.
 They are commonly used in settings where ceiling space is limited or when a specific airflow pattern is desired.
+There are however different mounting brackets available for use which does make them reasonably versatile, mounting from an I-beam column for example.

 Ceiling HVLS Fans